pashneal/Splendor-bot/INSTALLING.md

-## MacOS or Linux Installation

-Install python3 and Rust
+## Prerequisites

+The Prerequisites for this project are:
+  - Rust (cargo)
+  - Git
+  - Python 3.8 or higher
+  - Python Pip
+  - Python Venv

+## Installing Rust

 For installing Rust:
   - visit the official website https://rust-lang.org/tools/install